 Elevator Pitches for Dummies

+I’m teaching others how to do a two-minute elevator pitch.
+But I’m less than perfect when it comes to pitching myself.
+I sometimes have to rush to an event and am not well prepared.
 Once, I saw the issue coming when more and more other coaches (competition!) entered the hall.
 It was like a movie scene.
-The potential clients came streaming towards us as if they had actually put some thought into it.
+The potential clients came streaming towards us as if they had thought about it.
 I ended up chatting with one woman.
 Then the coordinator asked us to pitch.
-I wanted to use storytelling but it did not fit into her structure and (damn!)
+I wanted to use storytelling, but it did not fit into her structure, and (damn!)
 I had not even written down what to say.
-It was a matter of not being prepared because I had no clue what to expect there.
+It was a matter of unpreparedness because I had no clue what to expect there.

 I said, “I’m Angie Weinberger.
 I work with international professionals in Zurich and Basel and help them find work or start a business.
 And I recently discovered that I like nerds.”